Premier League 2024-25 points table, standings, top 5 highest goal-scorers

-Matchweek 6 of the Premier League is set to begin today (September 28) as teams look to climb up the points table to achieve their objectives.
-With 5 matches already played, the table has started to take shape, with defending champions Manchester City still on top with 13 points.
+Matchweek 7 of the Premier League is set to begin today (October 5) as the fight for the title intensifies in England's top-flight league.
+With 6 matches already played by all 20 sides, Liverpool are currently leading the table with 15 points following a decent run of results.

-Liverpool and Aston Villa are just one point behind City, in second and third positions respectively, with 12 points each.
+Manchester City and Arsenal are just one point behind the Reds, in second and third positions respectively, with 14 points each.

 Click here to connect with us on WhatsApp

-The Villans are followed by Arsenal (11 pts), Chelsea (10 pts), and Newcastle (10 pts), who are all within reach of a top 4 spot at the moment.
+The Gunners are followed by Chelsea (13 pts), Aston Villa (13 pts), and Fulham (11 pts), all within reach of a top 4 spot at the moment.

 |Rank